 Various apps exist to enable the creation of digital stories using mobile technologies including iPads.
-Such apps facilitate the assemblage of photos, videos, text, audio recording of one's own voice (or

-- 70 narration by a built-in voice) to create a personalised, multimodal story.
-Natalia Kucirkova has written extensively on the value of personalised iPad digital stories (Kucirkova et al., 2014; Kucirkova et al., 2013; Kucirkova et al., 2015).
+Such apps facilitate the assemblage of photos, videos, text and audio recording of one's own voice (or narration by a built-in voice) to create a personalised, multimodal story.
+Natalia Kucirkova has written extensively on the value of personalised iPad digital stories (Kucirkova et al., 2013; Kucirkova et al., 2014; Kucirkova et al., 2015).
 Kucirkova finds variation in the 'expert/novice balance' (p.436) in parent-child dyads when authoring a story, with some stories being more 'parent led' and others having 'a more negotiated and balanced learning space' (Kucirkova et al., 2015, p.437).
-She notes - 75 that the multimodal affordances of such stories with their audio and video content 'blur[s] the boundaries between the books and the oral recounting of an event' (Kucirkova et al., 2014, p.45).
-Dunn & Sweeney (2018) note that for some children with learning difficulties, being able to contribute to an iPad story by recording your own voice may be 'less threatening than writing' (p.864).
-As Winters (2009) argues, 'multi-modal pedagogies grant some students more access to another the analysis of a second pedagogies of access the attemption of a sec - 80 authority and agency because they privilege additional modes of communication other than the spoken and written word' (p.9).
+She notes that the multimodal affordances of such stories with their audio and video content 'blur[s] the boundaries between the books and the oral recounting of an event' (Kucirkova et al., 2014, p.45).
+Dunn and Sweeney (2018) note that for some children with learning difficulties, being able to contribute to an iPad story by recording your own voice may be 'less threatening than writing' (p.864).
+As Winters (2010) argues, 'multi-modal pedagogies grant some students more access to authority and agency because they privilege additional modes of communication other than the spoken and written word' (p.9).